American Disabilities Act (ADA)

 The DOT made the five physical demand levels to group the 17,500 jobs to Sedentary, Light, Medium, Heavy and Very Heavy.
 This will indicate to the applicant what type or general work is required with the job.

-Requires exerting up to 10 pounds of force occasionally (0-33% of an 8 hour workday) or primarily seated work.
+Sedentary: Requires exerting up to 10 pounds of force (0-33% of an 8 hour workday) or primarily seated work.

-Exerting 20 pounds of force occasionally or negligible weight frequently (34% – 66% of an eight hour work day), and may also involve standing and walking to a significant degree.
+Light: Exerting 20 pounds of force occasionally or negligible weight frequently (34% – 66% of an 8-hour work day), and may involve standing and walking to a significant degree.

 There are several ways to measure work physical demands the job analysis is useful as is the DOT and subjective reporting by the patient in the intake form.
 Physical demand levels are classified by the activity and the activity is characterized as light, medium, heavy, and very heavy.